cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 ## Next up

 It is time to begin developing your own chain.
-You will begin working with Starport and look into CosmJS and CosmWasm in the [next chapter](../4-my-own-chain/index.md).
+You will begin working with Ignite CLI and look into CosmJS and CosmWasm in the [next chapter](../4-my-own-chain/index.md).